kojix2/rubio-radio/README.md

 rubio --no-gradual
 ```

-Default player is `vlc -I rc`.
+Default player is `vlc -I rc`, which enables showing currently playing song info (except on Windows).
 But, you can use any command line player that can take URL of radio station as its first argument.

 ```
 rubio --backend mpg123